Perspective | Friday at the Birchmere: A living tribute to the musical artists we lost in 2020

 Music can be a unifier.
 That’s what Davis wants his show to be.
 It’s a show where Jamaica’s Millie Small, singer of “My Boy Lollipop,” can sit alongside Italian soundtrack composer Ennio Morricone.

 “A lot of us live in bubbles,” Davis said.
-“We don’t visit other peoples’ bubbles.
+“We don’t visit other people’s bubbles.
 This gets you out of your bubbles, allows you to be exposed so we’re not so xenophobic musically.”

 Plus, he said, “it’s been a rough 365 days, with all kinds of stuff going on.
 Music is a soother.
 It brings relaxation and joy.”